 Most drivers take to online in search of cheap auto insurance.
-However, if you run a truck for a living, more specifically a dump truck, then you would be looking for low cost dump truck insurance in California.
+However, if you run a truck for a living, more specifically a dump truck, then you would be looking for low cost dump truck insurance in California, instead.

 Special Regulations for Dump Trucks